Building an Email List Is Consultancies' Ultimate Trust Weapon

 When I started The Visible Authority in early 2020, I was able to accumulate almost 1,000 subscribers within the first 16 months.
 This is a highly targeted audience that I regularly engage and share my learnings with.
 I barely get any unsubscribes and my newsletter – The Authority – has a steady open rate of 40-50%!
 To give you some context: 20.13% is the industry average.

-When I first started utilizing it, during my people analytics years, I didn’t even use email software as my target audience was only approximately 100 CHROs in Benelux.
+When I first started utilizing email newsletters, during my people analytics years, I didn’t even use email software as my target audience was only approximately 100 CHROs in Benelux.
 I was connected with 95% of them via a simple outlook email list.

-These were the 3 thought leadership principles I used for myself all those years:
+These were the three principles I used to educate my audience for all those years:

 Here are just a few examples of what I shared via email:

-Here’s the thing: through my (low profile) email activity, my (almost entire) target audience in the Benelux region (with very few exceptions) knew me quite well, learned to understand what I was doing as a consultant, and received lots of ‘trust stuff’ about the expertise of our consulting business.
+Here’s the thing: through my (low profile) email activity, my (almost entire) target audience in the Benelux region (with very few exceptions) knew me and my consultancy quite well, learned to understand what we were doing as a boutique consultancy and my area of expertise as a consultant, and received lots of ‘trust stuff’ about the expertise of our consulting business.

 HR people from those days occasionally still talk to me about the educational emails they received from me.